apache/iceberg/docs/integrations/aws.md

 For more details on tag restrictions, please refer [User-Defined Tag Restrictions](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/allocation-tag-restrictions.html).

-### S3 AccessPoints
+### S3 Access Points

-[AccessPoints](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-access-points.html) can be used for operating s3 objects from the specified bucket, against which access-point was mapped.
+[Access Points](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-access-points.html) can be used for operating s3 objects from the specified bucket, against which access-point was mapped.
+This is useful for multi-region access, disaster recovery, etc.

 For example, to use S3 access-point with Spark 3.0, you can start the Spark SQL shell with:
 ```
 spark-sql --conf spark.sql.catalog.my_catalog=org.apache.iceberg.spark.SparkCatalog \